Downsizing – moving from a bigger to a smaller place – is a huge life transition.

 It had been a good decision not to rush through the decluttering process.

-Working slowly through her clothes, books and other belongings, making hundreds of little ‘yes-or-no’ decisions, had helped Ellen to regain clarity about what she really valued and liked, and what not – or no longer.
-And she now knew exactly every item she owned and where she could find everything.
+Working slowly through her clothes, books, and other belongings, making hundreds of little ‘yes-or-no’ decisions, had helped Ellen to regain clarity about what she really valued and liked, and what not – or no longer.
+And she now was perfectly organised: she knew exactly every item she owned and where she could find it.

 Taking enough time for the sorting process had also helped Ellen to change her mind about a decision she probably would have regretted later.